 The world’s your stage and you’re ready to find your place in the global music industry.
 Become a performer, musician, songwriter, composer, producer, audio engineer, music teacher or writer.
 Realise your potential.

-- Applicants must have completed the requirements for NCEA Level 3 (or equivalent) or Certificate in Contemporary Music Performance Level 4
+- University Entrance or equivalent or recognition of Certificate in Contemporary Music Performance Level 4